itchyny/rexdep/README.md

 The captured string in the `--pattern` argument is interpreted as the module name imported by each file.
 The regular expression is compiled to `Regexp` type of Go language, so refer to the [document](https://golang.org/s/re2syntax) for regexp syntax or try `go doc regexp/syntax`.

-We can change the format of the output.
-Specifically, the rexdep command works well with dot language.
+We can use the rexdep command to output in the dot language.
 ```sh
  $ rexdep --pattern 'import +(\S+)' --format dot test1
 digraph "graph" {